Construction Solutions work hazards, and options for making work safer

 How Risks are Reduced:

 For example: The 2009 OSHA report “Controlling Silica Exposures in Construction,” referenced a study that found “respirable dust levels were reduced by up to 94 percent for pressurized portable water supply systems and up to 96% for a constant supplying water source… [and] When effective wet methods are used outdoors, it is unlikely that supplemental respiratory protection will be needed.” (“Measurements of the effectiveness of dust control on cut-off saws used in the construction industry,” 1999 Thorpe, et.,al) The OSHA report also included NIOSH data that found “that an employee dry cutting on concrete outdoors was exposed to 1.5mg/m3 of silica as an 8-hour TWA [time-weighted-average]" and noted that “a reduction of 96% in respirable dust for this employee would have resulted in exposure around 0.06mg/m3 if the employee switched to wet methods.”
-In this example, wet methods would have dropped the workers exposure below OSHA’s permissible exposure limit (PEL).
+In this example, wet methods would have dropped the workers exposure just above OSHA’s permissible exposure limit (PEL) of 0.05 mg/m3.
 The report also states that “Wet cutting, when used properly, is an effective way to reduce employee exposures to silica dust and in most cases maintains exposures below the allowable limit.
 Wet cutting is the most effective method for controlling silica dust generated during sawing because it controls the exposure at its source.”

 In addition, a study of engineering controls, (In Depth Survey of Dust Control Technology for Cutting Concrete Block and Tuckpointing Brick, 2008, Echt et al.) observed an 88 percent reduction in respirable dust and a 90 percent reduction in respirable silica, compared to use of no control, during the use of a hand-held masonry saw with a water-spray attachment.